Debbie Harry: 1945–1965: Early life

-Harry was born Angela Trimble on July 1, 1945, in Miami, Florida.
-At the age of three months, she was adopted by Catherine (née Peters) and Richard Harry, gift shop proprietors in Hawthorne, New Jersey, and renamed Deborah Ann Harry.
+Harry was born Angela Trimble on July 1, 1945, at the Jackson Memorial Hospital in Miami, Florida.
+At the age of three months, she was adopted and renamed Deborah Ann Harry by Catherine (née Peters) and Richard Harry, of Hawthorne, New Jersey, later gift shop proprietors in Cooperstown, New York.
+She is of Scottish ancestry and her biological parents' surnames were Trimble and Mackenzie.
 Harry learned of her adoption at four years old.
-At first she decided against locating her birth parents, but nonetheless located her birth mother, a concert pianist, in the late 1980s, who chose not to establish a relationship with Harry.
+At first, she decided against locating her birth parents, but nonetheless, in the late 1980s, located her birth mother, a concert pianist, who chose not to establish a relationship with Harry.
 In her memoir, she recalls being a tomboy, spending much of her childhood playing in the woods adjacent to her home.

-Harry attended Hawthorne High School, graduating in 1963.
+Harry attended Hawthorne High School, where she was voted "Best Looking", graduating in 1963.
 She graduated from Centenary College in Hackettstown, New Jersey, with an Associate of Arts degree in 1965.
 Before beginning her singing career, she moved to New York City in the late 1960s, and worked there as a secretary at BBC Radio's office for one year.
 Later, she was a waitress at Max's Kansas City, a go-go dancer in a discothèque in Union City, New Jersey, and a Playboy Bunny.

 1966–1975: Early projects; formation of Blondie

 In the late 1960s, Harry began her musical career as a backing singer for the folk rock group The Wind in the Willows, which released an eponymous album in 1968 on Capitol Records.

-In 1973, Harry joined the Stilettoes with Elda Gentile and Amanda Jones.
+In 1973, Harry joined The Stillettoes with Elda Gentile, Billy O'Connor, Fred Smith, Rosie Ross, and later with Amanda Jones.
 Shortly thereafter, the band added guitarist Chris Stein, who became her boyfriend.
 In her memoir, Face It, Harry describes having been raped at knifepoint during a burglary of the home she shared with Stein.

-In 1974 Harry and Stein left the Stilletos (along with the band's bassist and drummer) and formed Angel and the Snake with Tish Bellomo and Snooky Bellomo.
+In 1974, Harry and Stein left the Stillettoes (along with the band's bassist and drummer) and formed Angel and the Snake with Tish Bellomo and Snooky Bellomo.
 Shortly thereafter, they changed the name of the band to Blondie, named after the catcall men often directed at Harry after she bleached her hair blonde.
 The band quickly became regulars at Max's Kansas City and CBGB in New York City.